-Economics: Costs, Cost-Effectiveness, and Benefits of HIV Treatment and Prevention
+Economics: Costs, Cost-Effectiveness, and Benefits of HIV Treatment

 - Costs and Outcomes of HIV Treatment: When CGHD began its work on the economics of HIV in sub-Saharan Africa, few estimates were available of simple parameters such as the average cost of ART per patient treated.
 CGHD developed a methodology and model for using retrospective cohort data from local clinics and hospitals to estimate costs.
 When information about the outcomes of treatment was combined with these cost estimates, the results indicated the cost per patient retained in care and responding successfully to treatment—a “production cost” for HIV treatment.
 This approach has been applied to estimate treatment costs in South Africa, Zambia, Kenya, and Uganda, and for both adults and children.
 It has also been expanded to allow cost-effectiveness comparisons among different models of service delivery—such as ART managed by doctors at hospitals v. nurses at clinics—and between different antiretroviral drugs, such as tenofovir and stavudine.

 - Economics of Tuberculosis: Africa’s HIV epidemic has led to a parallel epidemic of tuberculosis and drug-resistant tuberculosis.
 Among the countries hardest hit is South Africa, where TB incidence is among the highest in the world and more than ten thousand cases of multidrug-resistant TB (MDR-TB) were diagnosed in 2012.
-CGHD’s work in this area is conducted in collaboration with HE2RO and focuses on the costs of treating and diagnosing TB and MDR-TB.
+CGHD’s work in this area is conducted in collaboration with HE2RO and focuses on the costs of finding,diagnosing, and treating TB and MDR-TB.
 Accomplishments include the development of the National TB Cost Model, used by the South African National Department of Health to estimate the costs of scaling up Xpert MTB/RIF diagnostic technologies country-wide.

 - Modelling Future Costs: In 2009, the South African Department of Health and National Treasury asked a joint CGHD/HE2RO team to model the future size and costs of the national treatment effort.
 CGHD researchers built a model to estimate the annual expected costs of the program between 2010 and 2017 and evaluate proposed changes to treatment guidelines.
 The National ART Cost Model continues to be used to advise the South African Government on the expected costs of its treatment program, with additional modeling undertaken to understand the cost implications of treatment as prevention.
 More recently, the team has taken on the development of the national South Africa HIV Investment Case, a modeling exercise to advise the government on how to allocate its HIV and TB program resources.

 - AIDS and the Private Sector: As evidence of very high HIV infection rates among working-aged adults in sub-Saharan Africa accumulated in the late 1990s, concern mounted that employers, and in particular private companies participating in competitive export markets, would lose large numbers of skilled workers and face greatly increased labor costs.
 Among the CGHD’s earliest work on HIV/AIDS was a series of studies on the costs of HIV to private companies and government agencies in various African countries, including South Africa, Botswana, Zambia, Kenya, and Uganda.
 Most of this research pre-dated large-scale access to effective treatment for HIV/AIDS and examined the likely impact of the disease on employers and economies in the absence of treatment.